TinyTapeout/tinytapeout_www/content/_index.en.md

 # Sign up

-Sign up to the mailing list for the latest news, and to make sure you don't miss your chance to submit a design on Tiny Tapeout 6.
+Sign up to the mailing list for the latest news, and to make sure you don't miss your chance to submit a design on the next Tiny Tapeout run.

 {{< mailchimp >}}